cosmos/cosmos-sdk/UPGRADING.md

 ### Params

-* Params Migrations were removed.
-It is required to migrate to 0.50 prior to upgrading to .51.
+* Params migrations were removed.
+It is required to migrate to 0.50 prior to upgrading to v0.51.

 ### SimApp